spyder-ide/spyder-docs/doc/variableexplorer.rst

 Variable Explorer
 #################

-The **Variable Explorer** allows you to interactively browse and manage the variables and objects generated running your code.
+The **Variable Explorer** allows you to interactively browse and manage the objects generated running your code.

 .. image:: images/variable_explorer/variable-explorer-execution.gif
-   :width: 500
    :align: center
    :alt: Spyder Variable Explorer execution with a variable of type list